ccsmith13/react-shopping-cart/README.md

 **STEP 5 - Create the CartContext**

 - Now that we have refactored our `Products` component to utilize `Context API` let's refactor our `Cart` and `Navigation` Component to use `Context API` as well.

-- To start create a new file in our contexts folder named `CartContext.js`, this context is going to be utilized by our `ShoppingCart` and `Navigation` component.

-- Inside of our new `CartContext` import `createContext` and create a new context named `CartContext`.
+To start, create a new file in our contexts folder named `CartContext.js`, this context is going to be utilized by our `ShoppingCart` and `Navigation` component.
+Inside of our new `CartContext` import `createContext` and create a new context named `CartContext`.
+DONE

-**STEP 5 - Providing data with CartContext**
+**STEP 6 - Providing data with CartContext**

 - Let's go ahead and bring our newly created `CartContext` into our `App.js` and wrap all of our components inside of our `CartContext.Provider`.
 Make sure our `ProductContext.Provider` is still the root provider.
+DONE

 - Now pass a value prop to our `CartContext.Provider`, this value prop is going to contain our `cart` state.
+DONE

 - Now that we're providing our cart data, we can start to refactor our `Navigation` and `ShoppingCart` components.

-- Let's start with our `ShoppingCart` component first.
+Let's start with our `ShoppingCart` component first.
 Go ahead and refactor the `ShoppingCart` route to no longer use render props.
 This will throw us an error, but we'll be able to resolve it quickly.
+DONE

 - While were at it let's go ahead and remove the props from our navigation as well.
+DONE

 **STEP 7 - The final stretch**